wojciechpolak/glifestream/README.md

 gLifestream joins several external and/or internal streams into a single one.
-External streams may be represented by RSS/Atom channels or popular services such as Twitter or Facebook.
+External streams may be represented by RSS/Atom channels or popular services such as Twitter.
 The user decides which of them are publicly visible and which are not.
 Public streams are visible for anybody.
 The rest of streams are visible only for logged in users.

 The gLifestream software requires an HTTP server capable of running Django applications and a database supported by it.
 Data from the